Yubico/yubikit-ios/README.md

 1. In the YubiKit Demo application the session is started at launch and remains active throughout the lifetime of the application to demo the U2F functionality.
 Usually the session should be started when an authentication UI is displayed and stopped when it goes away.
 In this way YubiKit does not retain unnecessary resources.

-2. Before starting the key session, the application should verify if the iOS version is supported by the library by looking at the `supportsLightningKey` property on `YubiKitDeviceCapabilities`
+2. Before starting the key session, the application should verify if the iOS version is supported by the library by looking at the `supportsMFIAccessoryKey` property on `YubiKitDeviceCapabilities`

 ---